mac-65/Solaris_8_x86_VM/README.md

 <a name="fs-history"></a>
 * <strong>Some Solaris FS history.</strong><br>
 For long forgotten reasons (at least I don't remember :innocent:), every vendor had their own particular<br>
 way of dealing with file systems on hard drives.
 Sun microsystems was no different.
-Hard drives<br>
+Sun hard drives<br>
-are split into 8 partitions and they're generally "hard-wired" with specific functions and as a good<br>
+are split into 8 partitions and they're generally "hard-wired" with specific usages.
+As a good<br>
 rule of thumb, you should <strong>not</strong> change their meanings.
 In simplist terms:<br>
   * the root <code>/</code> filesystem was set to be found on partition 0;
   * the <code>swap</code> filesystem was partition 1; and